 Gretchen Heckman - Office of Community Investment and Infrastructure, Acting as Successor to the San Francisco Redevelopment Agency

 Mrs. G. Bland Platt - Board of Supervisors

 HOW DECISIONS ARE MADE

 The Historic Preservation Fund Committee, composed of seven members, makes recommendations regarding disbursement of funds.
-The Committee generally meets on the fourth Monday of each month at 9:30am, in City Hall, Room 421.
+Formal recommendations on funding requests, from the HPFC to OEWD, are made at publicly-noticed meetings.
+When they occur, these sessions are generally held on the fourth Monday of the month at 10:00am, in City Hall, Room 421.